lexivallone844-dotcom/bleh/dryrun.md

 (to go more into the function)

-pdisass getuserinput
+disass getuserinput

 (if you were asked what was the vulnerable function in the file and your answer would be one of the red functions, just the name, not the symbol)

+(note: if on the pivot box it doesn't show color for the function just have scp the exe to your linops to see it)

-Dynamic Analysis Pt II
+# Dynamic Analysis Pt II

 Fuzzing ; (were going to throw things at the program to see when it breaks)